zain-zafar/University-CS-Exercises/CSCA48 - Introduction to CS 2/README.txt

-All the exercises I have completed in CSCA48 during University.
+All the exercises I have completed in the second semester of University.